jonaffrye/6lowpan/README.md

 **`rx()`**: To receive data.

-In order to deploy the robot application into the GRiSP 2 board, use the following command
+To deploy the robot application onto the GRiSP 2 board, use the following command:

 ```bash
 rebar3 as node1 grisp deploy
 ```

-The current implementation allows the code to be deployed on 5 GRiSP boards.
-To do this, change node1 to nodeX, where X is the nth card.
-The MAC address of each boards can be found in the config folder.
+The current implementation allows the code to be deployed on up to five GRiSP boards.
+To do this, change `node1` to `nodeX`, where X is the board number.
+The MAC address of each GRiSP boards can be found in the config folder.

-If you want to manually perform the transmissions, it can be done over serial communication, tutorial can be found [here](https://github.com/grisp/grisp/wiki/Connecting-over-Serial).
+If you want to manually perform the transmissions, it can be done over serial communication, a tutorial can be found [here](https://github.com/grisp/grisp/wiki/Connecting-over-Serial).

-In this case, after a successful connection, run the following command for simple transmission
+In this case, after a successful connection, run the following command for simple transmission:

 ```bash
 robot:tx()